Mr-Xlad-Sacramento/TeleGenisys/README.md

 # Update Features

 - Fixed bug with scraping.
 You can now scrape from public groups of any size.
-- Fixed bug with addbyid.py.
-You can now start adding by IDs again.
+- Fixed bug in multiple adder.
+You can now start using the bulk adder again.
 # Features Of Telegenisys

 * Add Members In Bulk [by username]